hazelcast/hazelcast-reference-manual/src/UpgradingFrom3x.md

     You may use any of the supported ways [as described in System Properties section](#system-properties) to configure the compatibility option.
 When done upgrading your cluster and clients, you may remove the compatibility property from your Hazelcast member configuration.

+- **Upgrading from 3.6.x to 3.8.x (Hazelcast IMDG Enterprise) when using `JCache`:**
+  Due to a compatibility problem, `CacheConfig` serialization may not work if your member is 3.8.x where x < 5.
+Hence, you will need to use Hazelcast 3.8.5 or higher version where the problem is being fixed.
+This issue affects Hazelcast IMDG Enterprise only.

 - **Introducing the `spring-aware` element:**
 Before the release 3.5, Hazelcast uses `SpringManagedContext` to scan `SpringAware` annotations by default.
 This may cause some performance overhead for the users who do not use `SpringAware`.
 This behavior has been changed with the release of Hazelcast 3.5. `SpringAware` annotations are disabled by default.
 By introducing the `spring-aware` element, now it is possible to enable it by adding the `<hz:spring-aware />` tag to the configuration.
 Please see the [Spring Integration section](#spring-integration).